gnperdue/CheatSheets/Git.markdown

     git fetch upstream
     git merge upstream/${BRANCH}

+And, if you screw up the origin

+    git remote rm origin              # or `destination`, etc.

 ## Check out a file from another branch

     git checkout other_branch the_file   # Bring `the_file` from `other_branch` in.